ToyKeeper/anduril/hw/lumintop/fw3x-lume1/README.md

 # Lumintop FW3X Lume1

-A BLF FW3A with a new driver from LoneOceans.
+A BLF FW3A with a new driver from Loneoceans.
 The new driver adds efficient constant-current power regulation, RGB aux LEDs, and an upgraded temperature sensor.

 ## Notes of interest

 **Flashing firmware**:  The MOSI and MISO pin are swapped on PCBs dated 01/20, compared to a Hanklight.
-LoneOceans sent a fixed driver design (dated 06/20) to Lumintop, but the new design didn't get produced.
+Loneoceans sent a fixed driver design (dated 06/20) to Lumintop, but the new design didn't get produced.
 So to flash firmware, swap the wires for those two pins first.
+The silkscreen is labeled correctly.

 **Fuses**: Lumintop seems to have shipped the FW3X with the wrong fuse values, so it has the MCU severely underclocked and everything runs much slower than it